Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for any unwanted effects.

-Do not use this medicine if you have used an MAO inhibitor (MAOI) such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use this medicine if you are using or have used an MAO inhibitor (MAOI) s(eg, isocarboxazid [Marplan®], linezolid [Zyvox®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]) within the past 14 days.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the medicines listed above while you are using this medicine.

 This medicine may cause some people to become dizzy, lightheaded, faint, drowsy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Getting up slowly from a lying or sitting position may also help.